Who is Jasmine Clark?

 Along with her academic and professional accomplishments, Jasmine is a mother of two, currently residing in the Lilburn/Tucker area of Gwinnett County.
 Jasmine has been involved in community organizing and activism.
 She served as the Director of the March for Science held in Atlanta in April 2017.
 She then continued to work with other groups, including the Georgia Alliance for Social Justice, on advocating for social justice issues and causes.
 She believes that an inclusive Georgia is a thriving Georgia, and that there is no place for divisive rhetoric and discriminatory practices in Georgia's future.

-As a first-time legislator, Jasmine Clark’s legislative agenda has been focused on education, voting rights, reproductive rights, environmental protection, common sense gun reform, criminal justice and healthcare.
-Jasmine Clark is the primary sponsor on HB 133, which seeks medically accurate sex education that includes accurate information regarding HIV prevention.
-She is also a top sponsor of dozens of bills that reflect constituent issues and concerns, her legislative agenda, as well as her core values.
+First elected in 2018, Jasmine Clark’s legislative agenda has been focused on education, voting rights, reproductive rights, environmental protection, common sense gun reform, criminal justice and healthcare.
+During her first term, Jasmine Clark was the primary sponsor on HB 133, which seeks medically accurate sex education that includes accurate information regarding HIV prevention.
+She was also a top sponsor of dozens of bills that reflect constituent issues and concerns, her legislative agenda, as well as her core values.
+In the 2021-2022 session, Jasmine Clark plans to continue the work of being a science voice in the GA State legislature, and an advocate and voice for her constituency in House District 108.
+In the 2021-2022 session, she also serves as the Vice Chair of the Gwinnett State House delegation and as the Secretary on the Executive Board of the Georgia Legislative Black Caucus.